dlshriver/dnnv/README.md

 **Make sure that the project environment is activated** when installing verifiers with the `manage.sh` script.
 Otherwise some tools may not install correctly.

-Additionally, several verifiers make use of the [Gruobi solver](https://www.gurobi.com/).
+Additionally, several verifiers make use of the [Gurobi solver](https://www.gurobi.com/).
 This should be installed automatically, but requires a license to be manually activated and available on the host machine.
 Academic licenses can be obtained for free from the [Gurobi website](https://user.gurobi.com/download/licenses/free-academic).

 Finally, planet has several additional requirements that currently must be installed separately before installation with `./manage.sh`: libglpk-dev, qt5-qmake, valgrind, libltdl-dev, protobuf-compiler.